NAT Exceptions/No NAT on MX Security Appliances

 Caution

-As this feature is still in early development, please read this section carefully before having this feature enabled.
+As this is an Early Access feature, please read this section carefully before enabling this feature.

 Inbound Firewall

-When NAT Exceptions is enabled, the inbound firewall on the MX security appliance will be enabled as well.
+When you opt into using NAT Exceptions, the inbound firewall configuration interface will be enabled as well.
 The inbound firewall will be used to police traffic sourced from outside the network e.g. Inbound connections for NATs, port forwards or subnets on the WAN side trying to access subnets on the LAN.
 You will risk unauthorized access to your network if you do not configure the Inbound firewall correctly.

-The MX Firewall will remain stateful for traffic initiated from inside the network (behind the MX).
+The WAN appliance Firewall will remain stateful for traffic initiated from inside the network (behind the WAN appliance).
 Only traffic initiated from outside the network (on the WAN side) will be affected by the inbound firewall.

-Apply a Deny Any Any rule on the inbound Firewall.
-This can be done by navigating to the Security & SD-WAN > Configure > Firewall to block external access to Firewall and internal networks.
-Permit inbound connections as needed.
+A Deny Any Any rule is automatically configured as the default rule for the inbound firewall.
+Any externally sourced traffic that you would like to allow through can be configured as Allow Rules.
 Please note that a Deny Any Any rule will not take the Security Appliance offline or affect cloud management traffic.

 1:1/ 1:Many NATs, Port forwards, Firewall Services